Yoekkul/Docs-MR-remote-for-HEAP/README.md

 **DEMO of the project -> https://www.youtube.com/watch?v=ATL48fghZWQ**

-The code of the project is save in the following repositories:
+The code of the project can be found in the following repositories:
 * [ROS Server](https://github.com/Yoekkul/Unity-ROS-mediator)
 * [Unity Client](https://github.com/Yoekkul/HoloPlanner-Unity)